gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 * 2x Mellanox Technologies MT27710 Family [ConnectX-4 Lx] NICs
 * 2x Intel Corporation I210 Gigabit NICs

-runs only $0.50/hr.
+runs only $0.75/hr.
 Not only are Mellanox NICs more powerful than AWS virtual NICs, they are plugged directly into the PCI bus.
-Two instances cost less than one AWS c5n.
+Two instances cost the same as one AWS c5n.
 Now, to be fair, AWS was never going to be fully baremetal and c5n CPUs are larger and more powerful.
 It has more memory.
 But for development purposes I find Equinix a better bang for the buck.